vitessio/website/content/en/docs/16.0/reference/vreplication/movetables.md

 ###### Uses
 * If you just want a consistent snapshot of all the tables you can set this flag.
-The workflow will stop once the copy is done and you can then mark the workflow as `Complete`d
+The workflow will stop once the copy is done and you can then mark the workflow as `Complete`.

 #### --tables
 **optional**  one of `--tables` or `--all` needs to be specified